-If this Input Chemical Failure Alarm warning occurs and the supply tank is NOT empty but the error indicates an empty condition, check for a leak from the supply tank to the valve inside the Vis-U-EtchTM 7.
+If this Input Chemical Failure Alarm warning occurs and the supply tank is NOT empty but the error indicates an empty condition, check for a leak from the supply tank to the valve inside the Vis-U-EtchTM 8.
 Since chemical additions are made using the vacuum generated by the injector and controlled by the valves, any leaks in the feed pipes will cause the acid or oxidizer to return to the supply tank and activate the Input Chemical Failure Alarm.
-The acid and oxidizer floats on the side of the Chemical Section and the connecting pipes to the Chemical Section are made of clear PVC to better identify if any leaks are present and to see if the internal floats rise when full of acid or oxidizer solution and fall when empty.
+The acid and oxidizer floats on the inside of the Chemical Section are made of clear PVC to better identify if any leaks are present and to see if the internal floats rise when full of acid or oxidizer solution and fall when empty.